-- Must be able to provide evaluation demonstrations of the Senior level skills as listed on the CD Senior scorecard. - Personally perform effective Ski /board movements at or above the Senior - Assessment of technical knowledge using current PSIA Technical Manual for ASEA - Demonstrate an understanding of the Senior evaluation and the successful use of the Senior ski/board scorecard. - Assessment of Skiing/riding movement analysis in video or live demos
+Must be able to provide evaluation demonstrations of the Senior level skills as listed on the CD Senior scorecard.

-• Ability to provide feedback and corrective suggestions in a positive manner
+- Personally perform effective Ski /board movements at or above the Senior level - Assessment of technical knowledge using current PSIA Technical Manual for ASEA - Demonstrate an understanding of the Senior evaluation and the successful use of the Senior ski/board scorecard. - Assessment of Skiing/riding movement analysis in video or live demos - Ability to provide feedback and corrective suggestions in a positive manner

 The ASE is only awarded upon completion and maintenance of all the requirements.
 It is not recognition of attendance or a lifelong grant.
-Continuing education requirements must be completed to retain accreditation.
+Calibration is required at least every three years at a division or region Senior Ski/Ride Evaluator Calibration session to retain accreditation.

-Budgets:
+Budget: